ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 authorization decisions based on the Relying Party's Appraisal Policy.
 The simplest such policy might be to simply authorize any party supplying a compliant Attestation Result signed by a trusted Verifier.
-A more complex policy might also entail comparing information provided in the result against known-good Reference Values, or applying more complex logic on such information.
+A more complex policy might also entail comparing information provided in the result against Reference Values, or applying more complex logic on such information.

 Thus, Attestation Results often need to include detailed information about the Attester,